-Figure 1: The 2010 Plan designated disctricts within the Life Science Center.
+The 2010 Plan designated disctricts within the Life Sciences Center.
 The LSC Districts are shown on the map.
-The 400,000 square feet of non-residential development capacity allocated by the interim stage in Recommendation 1 would be limited to the LSC North, LSC Central, and LSC South districts.
+The 400,000 square feet of non-residential development capacity allocated by the interim stage in Recommendation 1 is limited to the LSC North, LSC Central, and LSC South districts.
 New development capacity allocations through this interim stage are prohibited in the LSC West and LSC Belward Districts.